kfang1220/workpatterns-takehome/README.md

 To view this project do the following:
 1. clone repo
 2. npm install
+3. Configure another email or json file if desired
-3. npm start
+4. npm start
-4. If you aren't routed, view localhost:3000
+5. If you aren't routed, view localhost:3000

 ### About this Project